Jeffrey R. Graham

-Jeffrey Graham is a Member of the South Carolina state senator, representing the 35th district.
+Jeffrey Graham is a Member of the South Carolina Senate, representing the 35th district.
 He is a member of the Democratic Party.

 Political career

 Graham has served on Camden (SC) City Council, and as Mayor of Camden.

 On March 13, 2024, Graham announced his run for state senate, following the announcement that Democratic incumbent Thomas McElveen would not run for re-election.

 After winning the Democratic primary, Graham faced Republican nominee Mike Jones.

 On November 5, 2024, Graham defeated Jones to replace McElveen in the State Senate.